Differential orbifold K-Theory: Definition of differential K-theory via cycles and relations

 Another source of examples arises from actions of compact Lie groups $G$ on smooth manifolds $M$ with finite stabilizers.
-In this case the quotient stack $[M/G]$ is a smooth stack with an atlas $M\to [M/G]$, but this atlas is not an orbifold atlas since the groupoid $G\times M\rightrightarrows M$ is not \'etale.
-In order to find an orbifold atlas we choose for every point $m\in M$ a transversal slice $T_m\subset M$ such that $G\times_{G_m}T_m \to M$ is a tubular neighbourhood of the orbit of $m$, where $G_m\subseteq G$ is the finite stabilizer of $m$.
+In this case the quotient stack $[M/G]$ is a smooth stack with an atlas $M\to [M/G]$, but this atlas is not an orbifold atlas since the groupoid $M\times G\rightrightarrows M$ is not \'etale.
+In order to find an orbifold atlas we choose for every point $m\in M$ a transversal slice $T_m\subset M$ such that $T_m\times_{G_m}G \to M$ is a tubular neighbourhood of the orbit of $m$, where $G_m\subseteq G$ is the finite stabilizer of $m$.
 Then the composition $\bigsqcup_{m\in M} T_m\to M\to [M/G]$ is an orbifold atlas. \begin{ddd} An orbifold of the form $[M/G]$ for an action of a compact Lie group $G$ with finite stabilizers on a smooth manifold $M$ is called presentable.
+A presentable orbifold is called compact, if the manifold $M$ in its presentation can be chosen compact. \end{ddd}